-- 6.13.5.1 The Director of Finance is responsible for: - (a) Approving the form of all receipt books, agreement forms, or other means of officially acknowledging or recording monies received or receivable (no form of receipt which has not been specifically authorised by the Director of Finance should be issued); - (b) Ordering and securely controlling any such stationery; - (c) The provision of adequate facilities and systems for employees whose duties include collecting and holding cash, including the provision of safes or lockable cash boxes, the procedures for keys, and for coin operated machines; and - (d) Prescribing systems and procedures for handling cash and negotiable securities on behalf of the Foundation Trust. - 6.13.5.2 Official money shall not under any circumstances be used for the encashment of private cheques, nor IOUs. - 6.13.5.3 Staff shall be informed in writing on appointment of their responsibilities and duties for the collection, handling or disbursement of cash, cheques etc. - All cheques, postal orders, cash or other negotiable instruments shall be banked promptly intact.
-Disbursements shall not be made from cash received, except under arrangements approved by the Director of Finance. - The Foundation Trust will not accept a cash payment for a single transaction which is in excess of the current limit (€15,000 as at October 2010 or sterling equivalent or £10,000, whichever is lower.)
+- 6.13.5.1 The Director of Finance is responsible for: - Approving the form of all receipt books, agreement forms, or other means of (a) officially acknowledging or recording monies received or receivable (no form of receipt which has not been specifically authorised by the Director of Finance should be issued); - Ordering and securely controlling any such stationery; (b) - (c) The provision of adequate facilities and systems for employees whose duties include collecting and holding cash, including the provision of safes or lockable cash boxes, the procedures for keys, and for coin operated machines; and - Prescribing systems and procedures for handling cash and negotiable (d) securities on behalf of the Foundation Trust. - 6.13.5.2 Official money shall not under any circumstances be used for the encashment of private cheques, nor IOUs. - 6.13.5.3 Staff shall be informed in writing on appointment of their responsibilities and duties for the collection, handling or disbursement of cash, cheques etc. - 6.13.5.4 All cheques, postal orders, cash or other negotiable instruments shall be banked promptly intact.
+Disbursements shall not be made from cash received, except under arrangements approved by the Director of Finance. - 6.13.5.5 The Foundation Trust will not accept a cash payment for a single transaction which is in excess of the current limit (€15,000 as at October 2010 or sterling equivalent or £10,000, whichever is lower.)
 This exempts the Trust from the requirement to register under the 2007 Money Laundering Regulations that came into effect on 15 December 2007. - 6.13.5.6 The holders of safe keys shall not accept unofficial funds for depositing in their safes unless such deposits are in special sealed envelopes or locked containers.
-It shall be made clear to the depositors that the Foundation Trust is not to be held liable for any loss, and written indemnities must be obtained from the organisation or individuals absolving the Foundation Trust from responsibility for any loss. - Any loss or shortfall of cash, cheques or other negotiable instruments, however occasioned, shall be monitored and recorded within the Finance Department.
+It shall be made clear to the depositors that the Foundation Trust is not to be held liable for any loss, and written indemnities must be obtained from the organisation or individuals absolving the Foundation Trust from responsibility for any loss. - 6.13.5.7 Any loss or shortfall of cash, cheques or other negotiable instruments, however occasioned, shall be monitored and recorded within the Finance Department.
 Any significant trends should be reported to the Director of Finance and internal audit via the incident reporting system.
 Where there is prima facie evidence of fraud or corruption, this should follow the form of the Foundation Trust's Fraud and Corruption Response Plan and the guidance provided by NHS Protect .

-Where there is no evidence of fraud or corruption, the loss should be dealt with in line with the Foundation Trust's Losses and Compensations Procedures (see section 6.20 below).
+6.13.5.8 Where there is no evidence of fraud or corruption, the loss should be dealt with in line with the Foundation Trust's Losses and Compensations Procedures (see section 6.20 below).

-6.14 Foundation Trust Contracts
+Foundation Trust Contracts 6.14